-The industry has been waiting for the implementation of the SEG since the closure of the FIT (Feed In Tariff) scheme which ended on the 31st of March this year.
-The SEG means that any customers with solar PV systems, or other qualifying technologies, that feed energy back into the national grid will receive payment for energy that is exported.
+The industry has been waiting for the implementation of the SEG since the closure of the FIT (Feed In Tariff) scheme which ended on the 31st of March 2019.
+The SEG means any customers with solar PV systems, or other qualifying technologies feeding energy back into the national grid will receive payment for energy that is exported.

 Following a consultation period involving industry leaders, the Government, and energy suppliers the finer details of the SEG have been agreed upon.

-All licenced energy providers with more than 150,000 customers must provide an export tariff, originally this was due to be any supplier with more than 250,000 customers but that has been reduced.
-Smaller energy suppliers can also offer an export tariff on a voluntary basis, these suppliers will be help to the same conditions and rules as larger suppliers.
-Payments must be made to customers who are exporting energy to the grid that has been produced using either solar PV, hydro, micro-combined heat and power, onshore wind, or anaerobic digestion.
+All licensed energy providers with more than 150,000 customers must provide an export tariff.
+Originally this was due to be any supplier with more than 250,000 customers but that has been reduced.
+Smaller energy suppliers can also offer an export tariff on a voluntary basis These suppliers will be held to the same conditions and rules as larger suppliers.
+Payments must be made to customers who are exporting energy to the grid that has been produced using;

-As in the original details the tariff amount will be left to the supplier to set, the only stipulation is that the amount offered must be greater and zero.
-The design of the tariff has also been left for the supplier to set.
-Some suppliers has already set their own tariff systems such as Octopus who offer a flat rate tariff at 5.5p per kWh, as well as ‘Agile Octopus’ their variable rate tariff.
+As in the original details the supplier will be allowed to set the tariff amount, and design.
+The only stipulation is that the amount offered must be greater than zero.
+Some suppliers have already set their own tariff systems such as Octopus who offer a flat rate tariff at 5.5p per kWh, as well as ‘Agile Octopus’ their variable rate tariff.

 Generators up to 5MW will be guaranteed payment from suppliers, it is thought that over time these tariffs and payments will become smarter and reflective of supply and demand across the national grid.

-To ensure that safety and consumer protection is up held all installations must be installed under the MCS scheme or suitable equivalent, and installers installing the systems must be suitably qualified, and have the correct certifications to MCS standards or a suitable equivalent.
+To ensure that safety and consumer protection is up-held, all installations must be installed under the MCS scheme or suitable equivalent.
+Installers must be suitably qualified, and have the correct certifications to MCS standard or a suitable equivalent.
 There will not be a central registration of installations.

-Tariff payments for storage will be made available, but only where the storage is co-located with a renewable energy source, this is also at the discretion of the supplier who may want further evidence that any storage exports are still ‘green energy’ as opposed to ‘brown energy’.
+Tariff payments will only be made available for storage that is co-located with a renewable energy source.
+This is also at the discretion of the supplier who may want further evidence that any storage exports are still ‘green energy’ as opposed to ‘brown energy’.
 Currently this doesn’t look like it will include storage in the form of EV’s.

 Annual reports will be produced by Ofgem, detailing how the Smart Export Guarantee is working, and the uptake of tariffs.
 Ofgem are likely to offer further guidance to suppliers around the implementation of tariffs.